Wilfred/emacs-refactor/README.md

 * extract expression to defvar
 * extract expression to defconst
 * extract autoload for function
-* evalute expression and replace it with the result.
+* evalute expression and replace it with the result
+* inline variable.

 ## Dependencies